What to Watch, Buy, Eat, and Read for Indigenous Peoples’ Day

 Birch Bark Coffee Co.

 Coffee lovers know that how beans are harvested and roasted are just as important (if not more) than how they are prepared before brewing a cup.
-Birch Bark Coffee Co. is a fair-trade, organic, SPP-certified (meaning all coffee is grown and harvested by Indigenous descendants) coffee brand that ensures Indigenous communities are involved in every step of their coffee-making process, and that they give back to those communities to help them have clean water and lead healthy lives.
+Birch Bark Coffee Co. is a fair-trade, organic, SPP-certified coffee brand that partners with Indigenous farmers and communities throughout the supply chain, and they give back to those communities to help them have clean water and lead healthy lives.

 B. Yellowtail